yangdanny97/yangdanny97.github.io/_posts/2019-08-24-D3-Mapmaking-Tips.md

 ## Scaling Issues

 This is most common when working with city-level GeoJSON data, which will appear as a tiny speck on the screen if the projection is not adjusted.
 This can be fixed by centering the projection on the city's centroid, then zooming and offsetting appropriately.

+D3 provides a useful [`fitExtent`](https://d3js.org/d3-geo/projection#projection_fitExtent) function, which projects whatever data you have into the desired bounds within the SVG, saving you the trouble of doing manual adjustments.

 Note that most of the time TopoJSON already comes with a projection applied, so it is not possible to adjust the projection's scaling.
 In this case, you can set the `transform` attribute [using D3](https://www.tutorialspoint.com/d3js/d3js_svg_transformation.htm), or you can upload the file to MapShaper and export a new version with the desired width/height/scaling.